 - Distracted driving: Driving distractions are anything that pulls the driver’s attention away from the safe operation of their motor vehicle.
 There are three categories of distraction: manual, which is anything that causes the driver to take their hands from the wheel; visual, which is anything that draws the driver’s eyes from the task of scanning the roadway; and cognitive, which is anything that takes the driver’s mind and focus away from driving.

-- Unfamiliarity with the roadway: Unfamiliarity with the roadway and getting lost often result in a driver making careless errors such as darting across several travel lanes to make a rapidly approaching exit or performing a U-turn in an unauthorized location.
+- Unfamiliarity with the roadway: Unfamiliarity with South Carolina traffic laws and the roadway can result in a driver making careless errors such as darting across several travel lanes to make a rapidly approaching exit or performing a U-turn in an unauthorized location.
 It can also lead to wrong-way crashes if a driver fails to see one-way road signs.

 - Road rage/ aggressive driving: Often used interchangeably, the terms road rage and aggressive driving actually refer to two different, and dangerous, driving practices.
 Aggressive driving often occurs in heavy traffic congestion and can include driving behaviors such as speeding, tailgating, improper lane changes, and red light running.
 Road rage involves attempting to punish another driver by yelling, honking, deliberately tailgating, or refusing to let a driver pass.

 - Failure to yield: Failure to yield the right-of-way is often a driver error that takes place at an intersection by running a red light or stop sign, and is another major cause of car accidents in South Carolina and the rest of the nation.
 Other failure-to-yield accidents occur when an individual pulls out of a private driveway or parking lot without ensuring that there is a sufficient gap in traffic in which to do so.